zrothauser/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 ### resetBlocks

-Returns an action object used in signalling that blocks state should be reset to the specified array of blocks, taking precedence over any other content reflected as an edit in state.
+Returns an action generator used in signalling that blocks state should be reset to the specified array of blocks, taking precedence over any other content reflected as an edit in state.